dessa-oss/atlas/api_docs/templates/step_by_step_guide.md

  - Looking to modify the verbosity of foundations logs
  - Looking to set environment variables in your deployment environment

 you can customize your configurations.
-Instructions and examples on how to do this can be found [here](../configs/).
+Instructions and examples on how to do this can be found [here](../configs/#configuration-options).

+Additional information on what deployment environments are and how to set up Foundations configuration files can be found under [Deploying to Different Environments](../configs/)

 *By default, foundations will deploy locally, running your code on your local machine.*

 ## Step 1: Writing model code